JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q495448" title="Marshall County" aliases="central Tennessee">
 <param ve-entity eid="Q40614" title="fossil" aliases="fossilized remains">
-Although modern-day botanists consulted herbals and other historical evidence to chart the movement of cultivated _Helianthus annuus_, they also revolutionized the field by using distribution maps and fossilized remains to study the origins of the plant.[^ref9] The earliest known cultivated sunflower remains—charred seeds—tell us that humans used _H._ _annuus_ at [Hayes shelter](http://opencontext.org/subjects/9cdf1026-42cd-4903-820c-e7415ede8900) in central Tennessee by 5000 BP and parts of eastern North America by 3000 BP.[^ref10] It is likely that, in the pre-5000 BP context, Indigenous peoples transported wild sunflowers to their campsites, where the plants became stabilized and later cultivated to possess desirable traits, namely large flower heads with more seeds.[^ref11]
+Since the 1940s, botanists have consulted herbals and other historical evidence along with distribution maps and fossilized remains in order to study the origins of cultivated _Helianthus annuus_.[^ref9] The earliest known cultivated sunflower remains—charred seeds—tell us that humans used _H._ _annuus_ at [Hayes shelter](http://opencontext.org/subjects/9cdf1026-42cd-4903-820c-e7415ede8900) in central Tennessee by 5000 BP and parts of eastern North America by 3000 BP.[^ref10] It is likely that, in the pre-5000 BP context, Indigenous peoples transported wild sunflowers to their campsites, where the plants became stabilized and later cultivated to possess desirable traits, namely large flower heads with more seeds.[^ref11]
 <param ve-map prefer-geojson center="Q495448" zoom="7.5" title="Hayes Shelter prehistoric site, Marshall County, Tennessee" show-label="true">

 <param ve-entity eid="Q80914" title="Tabasco">